acrenwelge/Portfolio-Reference-Documents/index.md

-Refer to the documents in this site to generate your portfolio through RevPro.
+Refer to the documents on this site to generate your portfolio through RevPro.
 You can find the Portfolio Guidelines and Portfolio Samples by clicking on your Training Track.

 - [Full Stack Java with Microservices](./javams-guidelines.md)
 - [.NET Full Stack](./dotnet-guidelines.md)